-- 16. Consultation was conducted by the MMDA and WB Task Team on February 20, 2015 with concerned LGUs (Taguig, Makati, Pasay, Pasig, Navotas, San Juan, Valenzuela, Caloocan, Malabon, Mandaluyong, Manila and Muntinlupa) to discuss the proposed Project and to identify the PY1 project sites.
+- 16. Consultation was conducted by the MMDA on February 20, 2015 with concerned LGUs (Taguig, Makati, Pasay, Pasig, Navotas, San Juan, Valenzuela, Caloocan, Malabon, Mandaluyong, Manila and Muntinlupa) to discuss the proposed Project and to identify the PY1 project sites.
 The meeting was held at the MMDA Office at EDSA corner Orense St., Makati City.
 A total of 70 participants, mostly personnel from Engineering, Planning, Solid Waste Management, Urban Settlements Department of the LGUs, attended the meeting. - 17.
 A series of follow-up consultation workshops with the LGUs most affected by flooding were held in April 2015 on the selection of the pumping stations to be rehabilitated and in the identification of new pumping station sites.
 In the workshops, the LGUs were organized into small groups to create indicative maps showing location of flood problem areas, including information at the barangay level on depth and duration, location of ISF, and location of existing and proposed pumping station facilities. - 18.
-In several planning meetings, MMDA and DPWH identified the necessary repairs, new equipment and other rehabilitation requirements per target pumping stations.
-On September 2, 2015, MMDA expressed the desire to build new pumping stations, a task originally assigned to DPWH.
-In the same meeting, MMDA suggested that for equipment allocated for solid waste removal from waterways, the Flood Control Department will operate and maintain the equipment, while the Solid Waste Management Office (SWMO) will take care of equipment for solid waste that are for processing, e.g. waste-to-energy, water hyacinth, etc.
+In several planning meetings, MMDA and Department of Public Works and Highways (DPWH) identified the necessary repairs, new equipment and other rehabilitation requirements per target pumping stations.
+The design and construction supervision will be the responsibility of DPWH, in close cooperation with MMDA, that will take charge of subsequent operation and maintenance.
+MMDA also suggested that for equipment allocated for solid waste removal from waterways, the Flood Control Department will operate and maintain the equipment, while the Solid Waste Management Office (SWMO) will take care of equipment for solid waste that are for processing, e.g. waste-to-energy, water hyacinth, etc.